An appendix to the Bibliography on Mind

 1983: John Laird and Paul Rosenbloom's SOAR

-1983: Geoffrey Hinton's and Terry Sejnowski's Boltzmann machine for unsupervised learning
+1983: Geoffrey Hinton's and Terry Sejnowski's Boltzmann machine

 1983: Gerard Salton and Michael McGill's "Introduction to Modern Information Retrieval" (the "bag-of-words model")

 1984: Robotic hand by Stephen Jacobsen (Univ of Utah) & MIT

 1984: Doug Lenat's "Cyc" to catalog common sense

 1985: Ross Quinlan's ID3 for decision trees analysis

 1985: Piero Scaruffi opens the A.I.
 Center at Olivetti, the first major non-academic A.I.
 Center outside the USA